luspr/awesome-ml-courses/README.md

-A curated list of awesome machine learning and artificial intelligence courses with video lectures.
+A curated list of awesome, free machine learning and artificial intelligence courses with video lectures.
 All courses are available as high-quality video lectures by some of the best AI researchers and teachers on this planet.